-It was around 1926 that the first hospital was built at Ile-A-La-Crosse.
-At first it was difficult to keep doctors there, but finally one came who stayed for twenty years, covering a huge territory.
-Then a second doctor was found who stayed in the North too.
+It was around 1926 that the first hospital was built at Ile-a-la-Crosse.
+At first it was difficult to keep doctors there, but finally, Dr Lavoie came who stayed for twenty years, covering a huge territory.
+Then a second, Dr Hoffman, was found who stayed in the North too.

 Now the old hospital has been torn down and a new one put up in its place.
 Similarly, the old church was demolished a few years ago, and a new one replaced it.
 The going of that old church caused a lot of grief among the old-timers who had helped to build it.
 All the lumber in it had been sawed by hand, and it was held together by square nails.
 The up-to-date church is just one of the many changes that have come to the North since I first knew it fifty years and more ago.